 To deny the full range of emotion, we negate the opportunity to live life to its fullest.
 Accepting the full range of what life offers is the only path that provides this entire experience.
 It helps us identify the things we want or need to change.
 It helps us to become more aware of both the good the negative.

 There are lessons in both positive and negative situations.
-Learn to focus on finding the lesson to take advantage of life’s opportunities and emotions.
+Learn to find the object lesson to take advantage of life’s opportunities and emotions.
 Learn to stop and think before acting or giving in to negative self-talk.

 The Mind is Always Engaged

-Many people learn to “fake” positive emotions because they teach us we cannot express negative feelings.
-Accepting the full range of our feelings can be scary.
+Many people learn to “fake” looking happy because they teach us we cannot express negative feelings.
+Accepting the full range of our emotions can be scary.
 It makes us feel vulnerable.
 So, if the mind is engaged, it keeps us from feeling what’s going on.
 It’s a way of dampening our emotions.
 It’s a strategy that helps us fit in.
 But at what cost?
 We lose the key to wholeness.
 We learn to segregate feelings.

 The modern society that was supposed to afford us more free time is just the opposite.
 Our minds are engaged nonstop.
 The handheld device becomes a new obsession instead of a tool.
 We forget how important for us to daydream, contemplate, and get in touch with what is going on inside.
 Our mind needs time to reset.
 We need to meditate.
 For that reason, we need to do this daily to maintain our health.